 The Gorge Cabin can be seen in a number of other productions as well, including "Billy the Kid Wanted" (1941), "Outlaws of Boulder Pass" (1942), "Ride 'em Cowboy" (1942) and "Death Rides the Plains" (1943).

 It's worth noting that a couple of completely different cabins can also be seen in the Upper Gorge at different times, in the same general area as the main Gorge Cabin — one very early cabin (circa 1933) and one much later cabin (circa 1960).

-The Early Gorge Cabin — a small, crude wooden structure — turns up in "Unknown Valley" (1933), as seen above.
+The Early Gorge Cabin — a small, crude wooden structure — turns up in in the old Buck Jones Western "Unknown Valley," as seen above.
 A more detailed blog entry about this cabin can be found by clicking here.

-The Late Gorge Cabin, seen in "One Foot in Hell" (1960) and shown in the above photo, is probably a partial structure — missing one or two walls — as it appears to have been used for interior shots in the film, as well as for exteriors.
+The Late Gorge Cabin, seen in the 20th Century-Fox Western "One Foot in Hell," starring Alan Ladd, is seen here.
+This is probably a partial structure — missing one or two walls — as it appears to have been used for interior shots in the film, as well as for exteriors.
 It was part of a set that also included a stable, which is partially seen in the foreground in the above shot.
 The screen shot also shows part of Crown Rock, at far left, and the Devil's Doorway cluster, behind the cabin.
 The rocks seen here are all still in place, among the condos off Redmesa Road.